 of uses that are common but cannot be run verbatim as written.

-To plot a half circle rose diagram of the data in the file fault_segments.az_r (containing pairs of (azimuth, length in meters), using a 10 degree bin sector width, on a circle of diameter = 6 inch, grid going out to radius = 150 km in steps of 25 km with a 30 degree sector interval, radial direction annotated every 50 km, using a light blue shading outlined by a solid red pen (width = 0.75 points), draw the mean azimuth, and shown in Portrait orientation, use:
+To plot a half circle rose diagram of the data in the remote data file azimuth_lengths.txt (containing pairs of (azimuth, length in meters)), using a 5 degree bin sector width, on a circle of diameter = 10 cm, using a light blue shading, try:

 Redo the same plot but this time add orange vector heads to each direction (with nominal head size 0.5 cm but this will be reduced linearly for lengths less than 1 cm) and save the plot, use:

 gmt rose lines.az_r -R0/500/0/360 -JX10c -Bxg100 -Byg45 -B+t"Windrose diagram" -M0.5c+e+gorange+n1c -W0.5p -U+c -pdf rose

 No default radial scale and grid settings for polar histograms.
 Users must run the module with -I to find max length in binned data set.